wodowiesel/SDRFunk/README.md

 Use '. dot' as decimal-comma separator!

-Radio works with .wav-file with 16-bit PCM @ 48000 [Hz] mono & stereo / 1 kHz - 12.000 [MHz] range.
+Radio works with .wav-file with 16-bit PCM @ 48000 [Hz] mono & stereo / 1 [kHz] - 12.000 [MHz] range.

 - Tip: You could use just a copper wire for 2 m/70 cm-band or other lambda(1/4)-antennas (17.5 cm/6.9" in for PMR)

 or any other antenna-configuration you like to use if you're an advanced amateur-radio-operator.

-You can use an LNA for improving signal-strength or Bias-T (12V vertical or 18 V horizontal) setup for satellites @ 10-12 GHz.
+You can use an LNA for improving signal-strength or Bias-T (12V vertical or 18 V horizontal) setup for satellites @ 10-12 [GHz].

-- I use the NooElec NESDR SMART dongle with LNA (usb 5V)
+- I use the [NooElec NESDR SMART](https://www.nooelec.com/store/sdr/sdr-receivers/nesdr/nesdr-smart-sdr.html) with an LNA (USB 5V)

 ___